Machine Learning

 Cross-model Alignment ●●○

-How similarly is linguistic information represented across models?
+How similarly is structured information represented across models?

 • Data: Any linguistically-motived dataset, ideally multilingual (e.g., multilingual syntactic parsing Universal Dependencies by Nivre et al., 2020) + a diverse selection of pre-trained language models.